learn-safran-navigation-timing/skydel-tools/Automatic Rinex loader/SecureSync/README.md

   sudo add-apt-repository ppa:deadsnakes/ppa
   sudo apt-get install python3.8

--Then, you'll be able to run the script using : python3.8 your_script_in_python_3.8.py
+- Then, you'll be able to run the script using : python3.8 your_script_in_python_3.8.py